hashicorp/vagrant/website/source/docs/cli/cloud.html.md

 ### Options

 * `--check` - This will check if you are logged in.
-In addition to outputting whether you are logged in or not, the command will have exit status 0 if you are logged in, and exit status 1 if you are not.
+In addition to outputting whether you are logged in or not, the command exit status will be 0 if you are logged in, or 1 if you are not.

 * `--logout` - This will log you out if you are logged in.
 If you are already logged out, this command will do nothing.
 It is not an error to call this